dsorokin/aivika-gpss/README.md

 for running the [nested] [1] or [distributed] [2] simulation.

 The represented DSL is quite similar, but it is not always equivalent.
-GPSS is trying to be too determenistic when describing the behavior of transacts in the same time points, regulating the precise order of that how the transacts enter the blocks for the same modeling time.
+GPSS is trying to be too deterministic when describing the behavior of transacts in the same time points, regulating the precise order of that how the transacts enter the blocks for the same modeling time.
 On the contrary, AivikaSim imposes less restrictions on the order of computations.
 Moreover,